supermasita/geoip-flask/README.md

 If you are running a Docker image, you can use `docker run -e GEOIP_APP_ENDPOINT=http://example.com ...`.

 ## Getting updated Maxmind DB
 Due to changes in how Maxmind allows to download updated versions of their DBs, ATM there is no built in process to periodically update it.
-To do so you can rebuild the image passing `--build-arg LICENSE_KEY={your maxmind key}` or download an updated Docker image from [Dockerhub](https://hub.docker.com/r/supermasita/geoip-flask).
+To do so you can either directly download the GeoIP DB and build (see `Dockerfile`) or use the updated Docker image from [Dockerhub](https://hub.docker.com/r/supermasita/geoip-flask).

 ## Credits
 * We use GeoLite2 data created by [Maxmind](http://www.maxmind.com)